Anaconda (2025 film): Production

-On January 24, 2020, it was announced that Columbia Pictures was developing a reboot of the 1997 cult film Anaconda, with Evan Daugherty attached to write the screenplay.
+On January 24, 2020, Columbia Pictures announced it was developing a reboot of the 1997 cult film Anaconda, with Evan Daugherty attached to write the screenplay.
 In March 2023, Tom Gormican was announced as the director of the film.
-In August 2024, Jack Black and Paul Rudd were cast in the leading roles, with Gormican scribing with frequent collaborator Kevin Etten.
-In September, Daniela Melchior joined the cast.
-In January 2025, Thandiwe Newton, Steve Zahn, Selton Mello, and Ione Skye joined the cast, with principal photography beginning that month in Queensland, Australia.
+In August 2024, Jack Black and Paul Rudd were cast in lead roles, with Gormican scribing with frequent collaborator Kevin Etten changing the film's story and genre into a meta-reboot.
+Rudd was initially cast in Black's role, but when Black came aboard, the actors swapped parts upon Black's insistence.
+In September 2024, Daniela Melchior joined the cast.
+In January 2025, Thandiwe Newton, Steve Zahn, Selton Mello, and Ione Skye joined the cast.
+Principal photography began that month in Queensland, Australia.
 Filming concluded in late February 2025.
+The film's third act was rewritten due to Cyclone Alfred.
+The "pee-shy" scene was shot during reshoots; shooting of the Jennifer Lopez mid-credits scene occurred much later, on November 17, 2025.
+A week before the film's release, Ice Cube, who starred in the original like Lopez, revealed his involvement.